AXI ADRV9001

 DDS_DISABLE

 If resource utilization is a concern, by setting this parameter you can remove the dual tone DDS logic from the Tx channels.
-This will reduce resource utilization significantly but loosing the ability to generate a test tone.
+This will reduce resource utilization significantly, but will lose the ability to generate a test tone

 0